 Metal roofing is popular for its durability, lifespan and weathering.
 It is also relatively lightweight and has the flexibility to work with most roof shapes in a way that would be impossible with traditional tiles – metal can be installed onto a roof pitch as low as 3°, for example.

-This material requires fewer joints than tiles, is quick to install and low maintenance.
+Metal roofing materials require fewer joints than tiles, is quick to install and low maintenance.
 It’s also easier to conceal details, such as gutters and pipes, to enhance the profile of the roof shape.
 However, be aware that metal can promote a flat aesthetic compared to the texture of traditional coverings.

+Zinc is available in various colours and popular in contemporary designs.
+Solar panels clip easily onto the seams and the sheets can be used to clad the walls and roof for a streamlined appearance.
 “The bare metal has a space age quality about it that gives a strong contemporary aesthetic,” adds Alan Dickson from Rural Design Architects.

-The use of glass by glazing supplier Tombe in the double-pitched roof of this steel-framed extension shows traditional architecture and contemporary materials can sit beautifully alongside each other
+The use of glass by glazing supplier Tombe in the double-pitched roof of this steel-framed extension shows traditional architecture and contemporary materials can sit beautifully alongside each other.

 It’s also possible to create the appearance of a sharp, modern roof with pre-formed PVC coated steel edges, to which the membrane is welded.
 Single-ply coverings can also mimic the look of zinc, steel or copper roofs by using standing seams.